 Coffee beans are ripe seeds found inside the coffee cherry that are processed and dried before becoming the final product we call the coffee beans.
 Before the roasting stage, the beans are green-coloured and present a grassy aroma, with a very different smell than the final product.
 There are between 900 and 1,000 different compounds that are developed during the roasting process.
 During this roasting profiling, we can then affect the different compounds to then determine what flavor will the coffee have.

 Without a proper technique, even the finest type of bean could be wasted.
-That’s we at the MIKAH roasting plants we always work towards reaching perfection in our process.
+That’s why it will be: we at the MIKAH roasting plants we always work towards reaching perfection in our process.
 This is very challenging and that’s why we are always very focused on every single variable so that our quality standards are met, and our unique blend will present its signature taste.

 There are three main stages in the roasting process that are as follow: the drying stage, the browning stage and the development or roasting stage.

 Coffee beans have a humidity between 8% and 12%.
 The roasting process starts by drying the beans for about 4-8 minutes with traditional drum roasters.
 This stage will end up reaching a temperature of about 160°C, therefore it’s very important to be careful about not burning the beans because of a too big amount of heat that may be added from the start.
 This stage is also important in the collection of energy for the beans in preparation for the final stage that will be producing an important amount of heat.

 Once the temperature reaches 160°C, the coffee then starts to smell like toasted bread.
 This is the point when the aroma precursors get changed into the compounds.
 While the browning stage has then started, the drying of the beans continues as well.